ferg1e/comment-castles/README.md

 }
 ```

-There must exist a user with a `user_id` of `1` and a `username` of `stink`.
-These two values are currently hardcoded into the application and serve as the default user whitelist.
-So after an instance of this application is launched, you should immediately sign up as the user `stink`.
-Also set `is_eyes` to `true` for `stink` in the `tuser` database table.
+There must exist a user with a `user_id` of `1` and a `username` of `admin`.
+These two values serve as the default user whitelist and you can change them in `config/index.js` via `eyesDefaultUsername` and `eyesDefaultUserId`.
+So, after an instance of this application is launched, you should immediately sign up as the user `admin` (or whatever you are using for `eyesDefaultUsername`).

 On the [API page](https://www.peachesnstink.com/api), a post ID and comment ID are used in URLs on the page.
 If you want these links to work, you must create a post and comment and then set their IDs to match the ones used on the page.